Frequently Asked Questions by Economics Undergraduates

 Please keep in mind that you will need to complete 21 credits in economics in order to receive an economics minor.

 Yes, the econ department does offer free tutoring for the 100-level classes.
 The times of economics tutoring vary between semesters.
-You can find the times of economics tutoring under Undergraduate Resources.
+You can find the current schedule for economics tutoring, here.

 If you need paid tutoring for a higher level economics course, contact the department and we can send an email out to our economics graduate listerv with your contact information.